adql/fakeworld/README.md

 ## Running ##

-These instructions are for Linux.
-Most of the code in the `Makefile` is trivial and should be easily adaptable to MacOS and (maybe not quite easily) to Windows.

 Haskell development environment needs to be installed.
 The common and simple way is using GHCup ([installation instructions](https://www.haskell.org/ghcup/)). _FakeWorld_ uses Cabal.

 After having installed GHCup install the necessary toolchain: